jwbarkes/cse15l/lab-report-4.md

 ### Potential Fixes:
 While there does not seem to be a simple fix for catching example.com, the error with the return of a.com(()) can be fixed.
-This is fixed by editing the return by creating a counter of how many open paranthesis the program finds before finding the first closed paranthesis, and will skip over as many closed paranthesis as bonus open paranthesis are found.
+This is fixed by editing the return by creating a counter of how many open paranthesis the program finds before finding the first closed paranthesis, and will skip over the closed paranthesis depending on how many open paranthesis are found.

 ---